grigil/Random_functions/README.md

   Not all tasks were solved optimally and using basic programming principles.

-  Basically this folder is for my development and future resume.
+  Basically this folder is for my development and for fun.

   Each folder contains a task and its solution.